questrel/dtree/README.md

 // toy sql parser turning simple sql queries into qtl::store[] queries
 #if 0
-Erin, I'm not sure there's much point in documenting the behavior if this module, Which is basically as much of SQL as one cares to implement, since abundant SQL doccumentation already exists.
+Erin, I'm not sure there's much point in documenting the behavior if this module, which is basically as much of SQL as one cares to implement, since abundant SQL doccumentation already exists.
 Rather, I think we want to explain the underlying model well enough so that users can understand how to implement whatever SQL or other behavior they may be interested in.